What are the essential parts of a business plan template?

 In smaller organizations, the business planning process may be more straightforward than for larger organizations with distinct business areas and who may need to make some difficult decisions regarding resource allocations and strategic priorities.
 This may lead to internal uncertainty and conflict.
 The business planning process, however, can also be a good opportunity to gather employee feedback on potential ideas and improvements.
 You could hold a brainstorming session to gather knowledge and get your employee’s support, for example.
 They will value the opportunity to contribute to the business.

 For already established businesses, a business plan will enable you to objectively look at what is working well and areas for improvement.
 Many business plans are formulated by organizations that are long past the start-up stage.
-There may be a need for a formalized plan to manage rapid growth, stakeholder expectations or in order to secure funding for growth.
+There may be a need for a formalized plan to manage rapid growth, stakeholder expectations, or to secure funding for growth.

 How does it relate to other plans?